ryankidd44/ryankidd44.github.io/about.md

     <div class="about-section">
         <h3>Mission</h3>
-        <p>I believe the development of transformative AI is one of the most important events in human history, and that we have a <a href="https://agi.goodheartlabs.com">narrow window</a> to get the foundations right.
+        <p>I believe the development of transformative AI is one of the <a href="https://www.cold-takes.com/most-important-century/">most important events</a> in human history, and that we have a <a href="https://agi.goodheartlabs.com">narrow window</a> to <a href="https://www.science.org/doi/10.1126/science.adn0117">get the foundations right</a>.
 My focus is on scaling AI safety through building the organizations, talent pipelines, and infrastructure needed to ensure advanced AI systems are developed safely and for the benefit of all.</p>
     </div>

     <div class="about-section">